huyph/advanced-json-view/README.md

 # IMPORTANT NOTES:
 It contains many hacky & ugly looking codes, due to time pressure in hack day.
 And we prefer native JS (no external library) when it comes to browser extension, to improve performance.
-Can consider using SystemJS to modularise our codes better, to make easier to collaborate and more extensible
+Can consider using SystemJS to modularise our codes better, to make easier to collaborate and more extensible.
+But a use of any other libs will need to considered carefully.

 # Contact person
 Huy Pham (hpham@funnelback.com)